fcrepo-exts/migration-utils/README.md

 For migrations to Fedora 4 and 5, the utility populates the repository via its APIs.
 You will need a running fedora 4 or fedora 5 repository to perform the migration.
 The utility will perform various mapping operations in order to fit the fedora 2/3 model onto LDP as supported in Fedora 4 and 5.
 In particular:

 * All RDF URIs will be re-mapped.
 Fedora 2 and 3 use `info:fedora/` URIs in `RELS-EXT` and `RELS-INT`.
-THe migration utility will re-write these URIs into resolvable `http://` URIs that point to the corresponding resources in the fedora 4 or 5 repository
+The migration utility will re-write these URIs into resolvable `http://` URIs that point to the corresponding resources in the fedora 4 or 5 repository
-* FOXML object properties will be expressed in terms of RDF according to a mapping
+* FOXML object properties will be expressed in terms of RDF according to the mapping defined in `${migration.mapping.file}`.
+See example [custom-mapping.properties](https://github.com/fcrepo4-exts/migration-utils/blob/master/src/main/resources/custom-mapping.properties).
 * TODO: is there more?

 Migrations to Fedora 6 may take a different approach, writing migrated objects directly to the filesystem as [OCFL](https://ocfl.io/draft/spec/)